 Director Ryan Murphy provides us a nice breath of fresh air in this movie (as one of the lighter movies featured in this list).

-4. Wild (2014)
+6. Wild (2014)

 Jean-Marc Vallée directs Reese Witherspoon in his adaptation of the memoirs by Cheryl Strayed.

 It's summer, 1995, and Cheryl decides to hike the 1,100-mile Pacific Crest Trail.
 But why?
 She's certainly no fitness freak.
 Well, we soon learn that Cheryl's journey is one with a much deeper purpose: to heal.

 Bad weather conditions and lack of supplies don't stop Cheryl from pushing on, determined to redeem the trauma she faced earlier in life.